 And one more detail to share-- our little ones do not have horns.
 Horns are cool, but we've chosen to go for a horn-free herd.
 Our vet dehorns our newborns with a mild sedative in the first few weeks so all our goats are sans horns.
 We encourage folks who have goats already to only add ours if their goats are also free of horns-- makes for a more fair competetion in the head butting championships.

 Below are our prices and who's available for sale:

 Goats for sale

-This is a great opportunity for someone who wants a tested-healthy goat in milk.
-We are offering for sale a very sweet doe, Thelma, with her pretty daughter who was born 1st of May.
-The mother is roughly 3 years old.
+We are offering for sale a very sweet doe, Thelma, with her pretty daughter and wether son.
+The two little ones are a year now, born 1st of May, 2017.
+The mother is roughly 4 years old.
 We purchased her from a commercial dairy 2 years ago.
 She is not registered.

 This is a terrific milk goat.
 She gives a generous amount of milk and is an easy milker.
 She's been the queen of our herd and is a very sweet, gentle goat and quite people-friendly goat.